bs-community/blessing-skin-manual/man/en/api/players.md

 }
 ````

+## Reset Player Textures

-## reset character texture
+To reset the texture of the player.

-To reset the material of the character, you can reset the skin or the cape individually, or both the skin and the cape at the same time.
+You can reset the skin or the cape individually, or both the skin and the cape at the same time.

 ````
 DELETE /api/players/{pid}/textures